SCRT-HQ/VaporShell/docs/glossary/New-VSIoTAnalyticsDataset.md

 ```

 ### -VersioningConfiguration
+Optional.
-Optional\] How many versions of data set contents are kept.
+How many versions of dataset contents are kept.
-If not specified or set to null, only the latest version plus the latest succeeded version if they are different are kept for the time period specified by the "retentionPeriod" parameter.
+If not specified or set to null, only the latest version plus the latest succeeded version if they are different are kept for the time period specified by the retentionPeriod parameter.
-For more information, see https://docs.aws.amazon.com/iotanalytics/latest/userguide/getting-started.html#aws-iot-analytics-dataset-versions
+For more information, see Keeping Multiple Versions of AWS IoT Analytics Data Sets: https://docs.aws.amazon.com/iotanalytics/latest/userguide/getting-started.html#aws-iot-analytics-dataset-versions in the *AWS IoT Analytics User Guide*.

 Type: VersioningConfiguration
 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iotanalytics-dataset.html#cfn-iotanalytics-dataset-versioningconfiguration